chraibi/jam/README.md

 # Plot trajectories

-After successfully running the above script, two file should be produced:
+After successfully running the above script, two files should be produced:

-- trajectory file
+- a trajectory file
 - and a log file

 Using the trajectory file we can produce a `(x,t)` diagram as follows: